 Contemporary Art Practice, Duncan of Jordanstone College of Art & Design

 +44 (0)1382 385631

 Professor Natasha Lushetich is an artist and theorist.
 Both her practice and her theoretical work are interdisciplinary; they unfold in the extended fields of intermedia, performance, interventionism and site-specificity exploring the status of sensory experience in cultural knowledge, hegemony, biopolitics, and more recently, disorder and complexity.
 A founder member of subRosa, she is the recipient of numerous fellowships and residencies such as Fulbright (NYU, New York), Steim (Amsterdam), Noorderzon (Groningen), and ArtsLink (Cleveland & NYC).
-Her artistic work has been shown in a range of conventional venues such as museums, film and performance festivals in Europe, Asia and the USA, in less conventional venues such as banks and the street, as well as supported by the Arts Council of England; The Mondrian Foundation; The VSB Foundation; The Amsterdam Fund for the Arts; and The Dutch Fund for the Performing Arts, among others.
+Her artistic work has been shown in a range of conventional venues such as museums, film and performance festivals in Europe, Asia and the USA, in less conventional venues such as banks and mines as well as supported by the Arts Council of England; The Mondrian Foundation; The VSB Foundation; The Amsterdam Fund for the Arts; and The Dutch Fund for the Performing Arts, among others.